uku/Unblock-Youku/README.md

 A Google Chrome extension for smoothly surfing on many websites blocking visitors outside mainland China

+### Disclaimer
+Installing this extension, you agree that it is only for study purposes and its authors take no responsibilities for any consequences.

 ### Install

 You can find this extension on Chrome Web Store at http://bit.ly/unblock-youku